vpavlenko/study-music/research/README.md

 - Can [Frieler's models](https://github.com/vpavlenko/study-music/blob/main/parts/jazz_solo_visualizations.md) (or any models from [Impro-visor](https://github.com/Impro-Visor/Impro-Visor/tree/master/grammars)) improve jazz solo transcription?
 - Can Frieler's models help us build a real-time imrpovisation instrument that's fun to use?
 (Touch screen instruments?
 [Music Mouse](https://teropa.info/musicmouse/)-like?)
+- What use can we make of [Doug McKenzie's dataset](https://bushgrafts.com/video/) of recorded and annotated solos?

 ## Bass lines